News & Updates

 As part of the Street Smart SLP initiative, cameras were used to gather traffic and behavior patterns of pedestrians and vehicles, electronic signage was placed along the roads, and if needed, additional enforcement by the Police Department occurred.
 The city will now evaluate information gathered over the summer and assess if any of the locations...

-St. Louis Park community members have a new way to connect with the city to make service requests, contact City Council members, or receive important information from the city.
-The City of St. Louis Park is pleased to launch MyStLouisPark, a new civic engagement platform allowing residents to connect with their local government using a smartphone...
+St. Louis Park community members have a new way to connect with the city to make service requests or receive important information from the city.
+The City of St. Louis Park is pleased to launch MyStLouisPark, a new civic engagement platform allowing residents to connect with their local government using a smartphone application or online at www....

 We know St. Louis Park residents are generous, but did you know that handing out money to panhandlers can’t meet the long-term needs of those in need of assistance?
 The St. Louis Park Police Department is trained in the best practices for enforcement options for panhandling and what types of behavior our officers need to watch for, but at the...